Hanbury Hall: Long Gallery

+The Grade II* listed Long Gallery pavilion dates from circa 1701, and is built in Queen Anne style.
+The building is Flemish bond red brick with an attached wall connected to the hall.
+The gallery has two floors, the upper floor having wood paneled walls and is being used as a gallery.
+The basement was a dairy and has glazed ceramic tile walls.

 Gardens

 Formal gardens

 George London designed the original formal gardens in 1705, heavily influenced by the gardens of Het Loo Palace and the Palace of Versailles.
-At the end of the 18th century they were removed, to be replaced by open spaces.
+At the end of the 18th century, they were removed, to be replaced by open spaces.

 The formal gardens were recreated in the 1990s, using the original plans from 1705 as well as later drawings.
 They were officially reopened on 28 July 1995.

 Orangery

 The Orangery is around 120 yd to the west of the hall, and was built around 1750.
 The one-story rectangular building has red Flemish bond ashlar brickwork, with a tiled hip roof behind a parapet.
 The main elevation faces south, and has nine sets of windows, of which the central three are moved forward and are topped with a pediment, containing a carved fruit basket along with flowers and wreaths.
 The parapet has urn and pineapple finals.
 The inside of the building has a tiled floor.
-The Orangery, along with adjoining walls, were listed on 14 March 1969, and are now Grade II* listed.
+The Orangery, along with adjoining walls, were Grade II* listed on 14 March 1969.

+Sundial

+To the southwest of The Orangery, is a Grade II listed mid-18th century sundial.
+Standing on a square ashlar stone base is a column carved as an urn with cable detailing.
+Topping the column is an acanthus carved capital on which the sundial sits.